vmleon/learning-library/analytics-library/sailgp/ml/ml.md

     ![pic1](images/select-sail-history.png)

-    Here you see the results of the measurements of our past trips with the boat; Every measurement is a combinations of wind speed, wind angle and resulting boat speed.
+    Here you see the results of the measurements of our past trips with the boat; every measurement is a combinations of wind speed, wind angle and resulting boat speed.

 11. Open the contents of the table by clicking on `SGP_SAIL_HISTORY` at the bottom of the screen.